neurogeom/CAR/docs/2-CAR-WS.md

 # CAR-WS

 CAR-WS is built upon the foundation of the Vaa3D system, incorporating a cloud server and enabling collaborative capabilities.
-It also incorporates several features from [Vaa3D](http://www.vaa3d.org/), please refer the [User Manual](https://github.com/Vaa3D/Vaa3D_Wiki/wiki/UserManual.wiki) for details.
+It also incorporates several features from [Vaa3D](http://www.vaa3d.org/).
+Please refer the [User Manual](https://github.com/Vaa3D/Vaa3D_Wiki/wiki/UserManual.wiki) for details.

 # Installation

 The workstation client and the VR client share the same software.
 For Windows system user, please download and unzip the releases and click on `vaa3d_CAR.exe` to run the software.
 The whole installation will cost 1-2 minutes.
-For others system users, please build CAR-VR-WS from scratch.
+For users of other systems, please build CAR-VR-WS from scratch.

 <details>
 <summary>Build CAR-WS-VR from scratch</summary>